cmprsk/valkyrie/_posts/2016-06-03-Análise-das-imagens.md

 #### Critérios para diagnóstico dos gliomas pontinos intrínsecos difusos:

 Embora não existam critérios diagnósticos definidos na literatura, nós utilizamos uma definição semelhante àquela encontrada no protocolo do ensaio clínico HIT-GBM-D:

 > diffuse intrinsic pontine glioma:
-  center: pons, tumor T1: hypointens, T2: hyperintens, CT: mostly hypodens, when compared to normal pontine tissue.
+  center: pons, tumor T1: hypointense, T2: hyperintense, CT: mostly hypodense, when compared to normal pontine tissue.
 Diffuse tumor with margins and extension to more than half of the brainstem cross diameter.
 The normal pontine tissue might either been missing in the level of the maximal tumor extension or might have been reduced to a small rim, but is not simply